US loses to Sweden on penalty kicks in earliest Women's World Cup exit ever

 Sweden has never won a major international tournament, either the World Cup or the Olympics.
 The closest the team has come is World Cup runner-up in 2003.
 They finished in third in the 1999, 2011 and 2019 editions, and won silver medals in the last two Olympics.

-The result ended the international career of United States star Megan Rapinoe, who said this would be her last World Cup.
+The result ended the international career of Rapinoe, the Golden Boot winner of the 2019 tournament who is retiring after the World Cup.
 She had taken on a smaller role for the Americans in her final tournament and was a substitute in the United States’ first and third games of group play, and didn’t get off the bench in the middle match.

 She came on in extra time against Sweden and in her final game and few minutes of action, she failed to control a ball played in deep, whiffed on a rebound, hit the side of the net with a corner and then missed the penalty that would have won the game for the United States.